-&lt;sup>4 Populate with data from the Logframe and scorecards
+&lt;sup>3 Populate with data from the Logframe and scorecards

-&lt;sup>5 Populate with data from the Project Document
+&lt;sup>4 Populate with data from the Project Document

-&lt;sup>6 If available
+&lt;sup>5 If available

-&lt;sup>7 Colour code this column only
+&lt;sup>6 Colour code this column only

-&lt;sup>8 Use the 6 point Progress Towards Results Rating Scale: HS, S, MS, MU, U, HU
+&lt;sup>7 Use the 6 point Progress Towards Results Rating Scale: HS, S, MS, MU, U, HU

-- Consider the financial management of the project, with specific reference to the cost-effectiveness of interventions. - Review the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions. - Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing: is co-financing being used strategically to help the objectives of the project?
+- Review the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions. - Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing is co-financing being used strategically to help the objectives of the project?
 Is the Project Team meeting with all co-financing partners regularly in order to align financing priorities and annual work plans?